Stay safe. Stay informed.

 YOU SHOULD CALL 911 IF YOU HAVE A MEDICAL EMERGENCY.

-Drive-through testing is available at the OCH Huxford Clinic located on Hospital Road across the street from the ER entrance.
+Drive-through testing is available at the OCH Huxford Clinic located at 307 Hospital Road across the street from the ER entrance.

-Only symptomatic patients with a fever who have a written order from a physician or nurse practitioner will be tested.
+Patients must have a written order from their physician or nurse practitioner in order to be tested.

 If you are sick with Coronavirus/COVID-19 or suspect you are infected with the virus that causes COVID-19, follow these steps to help prevent the disease from spreading to people in your home and community.